KelkooGroup/theGardener/documentation/Write/Improve.md

 ]
 ```

-Note: we do not assume of the format of the variable name: it a simple replaceAll in that data at display time of the page.
+Note: we do not assume of the format of the variable name: it's a simple replaceAll on the data.
+In the previous example => replace all `"${swagger.url}"` by `http://thegardener.kelkoogroup.net/api/docs/` in the text of all pages of the project.

 Implicit variables that are always available :